Dane-Dawson/proptipus/README.md

-# Proptipus the Prodigious cePhaloPod.
+# Proptipus Props Practice

 This is a lab that is design to practice use of props in React in a myriad of applications.
-It is intended as a supplimental labwork to reinforce and solidy the concepts needed to work within the React framework with it's `state`.
-For best results when viewing in the browser view full screen for proportions.
+It is intended as a supplimental fun exercise to reinforce and solidy the concepts useful to work within the React framework, specifically it's `state` and `props`.
+This is *NOT* an introduction to props, but rather demonstrates some common ways props are used within React for you to explore and experiment with.

 To install this project run
 ```